DmitryMarkov/chatWidget.js/README.md

 ## TODO

-- [ ] fetch: object create with defaults
 - [ ] last 30 messages
 - [ ] load more button
 - [ ] date divider and proper date in message history